-If I have only one child in my care on the day of the toy wash, I set them up at the double-sink in the kitchen.
-I fill one sink with soapy, warm water for washing, and the other sink, I fill with clear warm water for rinsing.
+If there’s only one child here, I set them up at the double-sink in the kitchen.
+I fill one sink with soapy, warm water for washing, and I fill the other sink, with clear warm water for rinsing.

-When there are 2 or more children here, I prefer to set our toy wash up on the floor:
+When there are several children here, I prefer to set our toy wash up on the floor:

-First, I spread a plastic tablecloth out to protect the floor from spills.
-You know there’s going to be some splashin’ and spillin’ going on!
+First, I spread a plastic tablecloth out to protect the floor from spills cuz you know there are gonna be splashes and spills.

 Then I place a thick towel down for each basin to sit on.
-This is a must as these towels will absorb most spills and prevent the work space that the children are sitting on from becoming wet with puddles.
+This is a must as the towels will absorb most spills and prevent the table cloth that the children are sitting on from getting soaked.

-I give each child a couple of tea towels for drying their hands and the toys while they’re playing, and we roll up our sleeves.
+I give each child a couple of tea towels for drying their hands and the toys while they’re playing, and I roll up their sleeves.

-I fill up the basins with warm water, adding a squirt of dish soap and a few drops of food colouring to tint the water.
-The food colouring is optional.
-It just makes the activity a little more interesting.
+I fill the basins with warm water, adding a squirt of dish soap and a few drops of food colouring to tint the water.
+The food colouring is optional but it does make the activity a little more exciting.

-We swish the soap and food colouring all around, working up a nice, sudsy foam, and then the toy baskets are placed next to the basins.
+We swish the soap and food colouring with a whisk to work up some foam, and the toy baskets are placed next to the basins.